Workamping: How Four Couples Get Paid To Travel in Their RV Camper

 And, Craig & Grace, have an overall passion for wanderlust.
-Their excitement for living and exploring is clear.
-Workamping helps materialize this passion
+Their excitement for living and exploring is evident.
+Workamping helps materialize this passion.

 With RVing becoming more & more popular, the need for workampers is growing too.
-Both private & public workamping employers have increased over the last 5 years and the trend is looking to continue.
+Both private & public workamping employers have increased over the last five years, and the trend is looking to continue.

 Let us know your most recent experience with workamping jobs!